janbrandejs/tensor-interface/README.md

 ---------

-Written by Jan Brandejs supervised by Trond Saue.
+Written by Jan Brandejs who is supervised by Trond Saue.